 A visit to Pittsburgh would not be complete without a meal at Primanti Brothers.
 This is the place where they put french fries on your sandwich.
 It does not disappoint!!
 They have many locations through the city and it is easy to add it to your plans for lunch or dinner.
 Enjoy!

 Pittsburgh is all about their sports.
 The Steelers, Pirates, and Penguins offer so many opportunities to catch a major league game.
 All are great but my pick would be to catch a Pirates game at PNC Park.

-Pittsburgh Zoo & PPG Aquarium
+Visit the Pittsburgh Zoo & PPG Aquarium

-Pittsburgh Zoo & PPG Aquarium is one of my favorite zoos!!
+Pittsburgh Zoo & PPG Aquarium is one of my favorite zoos and a can’t miss thing to do in Pittsburgh with kids!
 There are not many places you can get a zoo and aquarium for one admission price!!
 This zoo will easily take 4-5 hours.
 It is a lot of walking and I suggest good walking shoes and a stroller if you have little ones.

 One of my favorite parts of the zoo is it goes in a circle without too much trails off of the path.
 So once you start to the left you will continue going in a circle.
 There are a few trails off this but they are short and you finish where you left off on the circle.
 This is great because it enables you to see everything very easily.